-If you have been charged with forgery, our attorneys can help you.
-Forgery in Arizona is a felony and it is a serious offense.
-Fortunately, it is categorized as a non-dangerous offense and as such, prosecutors have quite a bit more flexibility to negotiate plea agreements.
-That being said, if the accused has felony prior convictions, forgery is the type of charge that can send someone to prison for multiple years.
+If you or a loved one has been charged with forgery, our attorneys are here to help you.
+Forgery in the state of Arizona is considered a felony and it is a very serious offense.
+Fortunately, it is categorized as a non-dangerous crime and because of this, prosecutors have quite a bit more flexibility when it comes to negotiating plea agreements.

-In order to be convicted of forgery, the prosecutor must prove two things to the jury.
-They first must establish that the accused was either in possession of or made a forged “instrument.”
-An instrument is just a fancy term for a document, form or identification.
-You have to either make the “instrument” or possess it.
-But that by itself isn’t enough.
-That person must also have the intent to defraud another person.
-So, scribbling out a fake IOU to a person for a large amount of money isn’t necessarily a crime if it is done a joke and there was never any intent to defraud.
-Prosecutors must prove that the creation or alteration of the “instrument” was done to to defraud another.
+In other words an ‘instrument’ is just a fancy term for a document, form or identification.
+In order to be charged with forgery an individual has to either make the “instrument” or be in possession of it.
+But, that element by itself is not enough.
+That individual must also have the intent to defraud another person.
+For example, if an individual scribbles out a fake IOU to another person for a large amount of money, it is not necessarily a crime if it is done a joke and there was never any intent to defraud the other person.
+Prosecutors must prove that the creation or alteration of the “instrument” was done to defraud another individual.

-This crime is classified as a class 4 felony that carries with it a maximum penalty of almost four years in prison for a first offense.
-Our team has won many forgery cases in Arizona.
-We understand what it takes to win a forgery case and how to best present your defense to get you the best result.
-You can know that when you hire us, we know exactly how to get started defending your case.
+This crime is classified as a class 4 felony and it carries with it a maximum penalty of almost four years in prison for the first offense.
+Here at Alcock and Associates our team has had the honor of representing and winning many forgery cases throughout the years in the state of Arizona.
+We comprehend what it takes to win a forgery case and know how to best present your defense in order to obtain the best result for you.
+When you hire our attorneys here at Alcock and Associates you can have peace of mind knowing we know exactly how to get started on defending your case.